dwalend/Disentangle/README.md

 ### Algorithms

-ScalaGraphMinimizer supplies
+Disentangle supplies

 * A FibonacciHeap -- a generic heap that supports an efficient changeKey operation.
 * The Floyd-Warshall algorithm
 * Dijkstra's algorithm with a Fibonacci Heap
 * Brandes' algorithm for betweenness

+### Parallel Algorithms

+Disentangle supplies

+* A parallel version of Dijkstra's algorithm //todo example
+* A parallel version of Brandes' algorithm

 ### Performance

 I've used a profiler to quench hotspots where I could find ways to speed up algorithms.
 I've tested performance up to 2048 nodes.
+//todo update

 #### Dijkstra

-TODO fill in with svg
+TODO fill in with graph

 #### Brandes